 California Standards for the Teaching Profession Commendations and Recommendations Evidence / Rating (This box expands to space as needed.)
-Standard III: Understanding and organizing subject for student learning Elements: 3.1 Demonstrating knowledge of subject matter, academic content standards, and curriculum frameworks 3.2 Applying knowledge of student development and proficiencies to ensure student understanding of subject matter 3.3 Organizing curriculum to facilitate student understanding of the subject matter 3.4 Utilizing instructional strategies that are appropriate to the subject matter 3.5 Using and adapting resources, technologies, and standards-aligned instructional materials, including adopted materials, to make subject matter accessible to all students Rating 3.6 Addressing the needs of English learners and students with special needs to provide equitable access to the content California Standards for the Teaching Profession Commendations and Recommendations Evidence / Rating (This box expands to space as needed.)
-Standard IV: (11113 box expands to space as needed) Planning instruction and designing learning experiences for all students Elements: 4.1 Using knowledge of students' academic readiness, language proficiency, cultural background, and individual development to plan instruction 4.2 Establishing and articulating goals for student learning 4.3 Developing and sequencing long-term and short- term instructional plans to support student learning 4.4 Planning instruction that incorporates appropriate strategies to meet the learning needs of all students Rating 4.5 Adapting instructional plans and curricular materials to meet the assessed learning needs of all students Commendations and Recommendations reement Between AUHSD and AEA, Continued Evidence / Rating (Use as much space as necessary) Standard V: (Ose as much space as necessary) Assessing students for learning Elements: 5.1 Applying knowledge of the purposes, characteristics, and uses of different types of assessments 5.2 Collecting and analyzing assessment data from a variety of sources to inform instruction 5.3 Reviewing data, both individually and with colleagues, to monitor student learning 5.4 Using assessment data to establish learning goals and to plan, differentiate, and modify instruction 5.5 Involving all students in self-assessment, goal setting, and monitoring progress 5.6 Using available technologies to assist in assessment, analysis, and communication of student learning Rating 5.7 Using assessment information to share timely and Kating comprehensible feedback with students and their families 5.8 Commendations and Recommendations California Standards for the Teaching Profession Evidence / Rating (Use as much space as necessary) Standard VI: Developing as a professional educator (May or may not be reflected in classroom observations.)
-Elements: 6.1 Reflecting on teaching practice in support of student learning 6.2 Establishing professional goals and engaging in 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development6.3 Collaborating with colleagues and the broader 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning 6.4 Working with families to support student learning 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the instructional program Rating 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the instructional program 6.6 Managing professional responsibilities to maintain Rating 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the instructional program 6.6 Managing professional responsibilities to maintain motivation and commitment to all students Rating 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the instructional program 6.6 Managing professional responsibilities to maintain Rating eement Between AUHSD and AEA, Continued Additional Comments (This box expands to accommodate as much space as needed.)
+Standard III: Understanding and organizing subject for student learning ( Elements: 3.1 Demonstrating knowledge of subject matter, academic content standards, and curriculum frameworks 3.2 Applying knowledge of student development and proficiencies to ensure student understanding of subject matter 3.3 Organizing curriculum to facilitate student understanding of the subject matter 3.4 Utilizing instructional strategies that are appropriate to the subject matter 3.5 Using and adapting resources, technologies, and standards-aligned instructional materials, including adopted materials, to make subject matter accessible to all students Rating 3.6 Addressing the needs of English learners and students with special needs to provide equitable access to the content California Standards for the Teaching Profession Commendations and Recommendations Evidence / Rating (This box expands to space as needed.)
+Standard IV: Planning instruction and designing learning experiences for all students Elements: 4.1 Using knowledge of students' academic readiness, language proficiency, cultural background, and individual development to plan instruction 4.2 Establishing and articulating goals for student learning 4.3 Developing and sequencing long-term and short- term instructional plans to support student learning 4.4 Planning instruction that incorporates appropriate strategies to meet the learning needs of all students Rating 4.5 Adapting instructional plans and curricular materials to meet the assessed learning needs of all students California Standards for the Teaching Profession Commendations and Recommendations reement Between AUHSD and AEA, Continued Evidence / Rating (Use as much space as necessary) Standard V: (Use as much space as necessary) Assessing students for learning Elements: 5.1 Applying knowledge of the purposes, characteristics, and uses of different types of assessments 5.2 Collecting and analyzing assessment data from a variety of sources to inform instruction 5.3 Reviewing data, both individually and with colleagues, to monitor student learning 5.4 Using assessment data to establish learning goals and to plan, differentiate, and modify instruction 5.5 Involving all students in self-assessment, goal setting, and monitoring progress 5.6 Using available technologies to assist in assessment, analysis, and communication of student learning Rating 5.7 Using assessment information to share timely and comprehensible feedback with students and their families 5.8 Commendations and Recommendations California Standards for the Teaching Profession Evidence / Rating (Use as much space as necessary) Standard VI: Developing as a professional educator (May or may not be reflected in classroom observations.)
+Elements: 6.1 Reflecting on teaching practice in support of student learning 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the instructional program 6.6 Managing professional responsibilities to maintain Rating motivation and commitment to all students 6.7 Demonstrating professional responsibility, integrity, and ethical conduct

+Additional Comments (This box expands to accommodate as much space as needed.)
 Overall Evaluation Rating Overall Evaluation Rating Temporary, Probationary I, Probationary II Satisfactory Needs Improvement Unsatisfactory Permanent Satisfactory Needs Improvement, with support/improvement plan (Form G) Needs Improvement, with support/improvement plan (Form G) and referral to the PAR program.
 Requires a "Needs Improvement" in a minimum of two (2) Standards or an "Unsatisfactory" in a minimum of one (1) Standard and a "Needs Improvement" in a minimum of one (1) Standard.
 Unsatisfactory, with support/improvement plan (Form C) and referral to the PAR program.
 Requires an "Unsatisfactory" in a minimum of two standards.